Technology demonstration: Sales engineering technology demonstration

 Sales engineering staff, often bearing the title Sales Engineer or Presales Consultant, will prepare technology demonstrations for business meetings or seminars to show capabilities of business products.
 This can include both software and hardware products, and can show multiple products integrating together.
 Usually, a demonstration is less than a proof of concept, but can come some of the way to showing how a business project may be justified.
 Large companies with tens or hundreds of Sales Engineers will often have a team who specialize in the production of demonstration systems and plans.

+Both startups and large tech companies often use animated videos to demonstrate product capabilities and features.
+Video content is more memorable and enables complex concepts to be conveyed to the audience in an easy-to-understand format.